 (b Bologna, 1504/5; d Paris, Mar./Sept.
 1570).
 Italian painter, designer, and architect, active mainly in France.
 He developed his all-round skills as Giulio Romano's assistant in Mantua.
 In 1532 he was called to France by Francis I and worked with Rosso Fiorentino at Fontainebleau.
 Together they were chiefly responsible for establishing the distinctive French type of Mannerism associated with the School of Fontainebleau.
 Their respective shares in the creation of the new manner—particularly the highly influential combination of paintings with stucco ornament—are uncertain.
 Rosso is often accorded primacy, but Vasari said, ‘the first works in stucco that were done in France, and the first labours in fresco of any account, had their origin, it is said, in Primaticcio’.

-Text Source: The Oxford Dictionary of Art and Artists (Oxford University Press)
+Text source: The Oxford Dictionary of Art and Artists (Oxford University Press)